SamOBrienOlinger/spoodle-space-pp5/README.md

       ![Early Stage Mock Up 3](src/assets/README-early-stage-design-ux-logo.jfif)

-        As the above image of ideas for logos demonstrates, SpoodleSpace is self-aware of it's simple and 'old fashioned' feel, but from the early stages of development, providing a more 'basic' UX was cosnidered a positive attribute.
+        As the above image of ideas for logos demonstrates, SpoodleSpace is self-aware of it's simple and 'old fashioned' feel, but from the early stages of development, providing a more 'basic' UX was considered a positive attribute.

         At the very beginning, there was almost no consideration given to developing a product that combined the themes of post-nostalgia and post-retro that might result in a UX designed to be “so bad, it’s good”.

         A significant amount of the added value this platform offers Users is rooted in how it references older versions of current and obsolete platforms.

-        In later stages of development it became clearer that the platform could also be interpreted as a parody of contemporary social platforms combining UI and UX for positive effect.
+        In later stages of development, it became clearer that the platform could also be interpreted as a parody of contemporary social platforms combining UI and UX for positive effect.

     - Front-end Library

-        -  React Bootstrap was chosen as much out of neccesity due to tight timeframe for delivering a MVP, as it was for providing components built from scratch with no unneeded dependencies and is accessible by default.
+        -  React Bootstrap was chosen as much out of necessity due to tight timeframe for delivering a MVP, as it was for providing components built from scratch with no unneeded dependencies and is accessible by default.

 ### [**Agile Development Process**](#agile-development-process)